Trump Has A New Ploy To Excite His Base Before The Midterm Elections

 Advertisement

-But hardline immigration advocates argues that the amendment was never meant to apply to the children of non-citizens and unauthorized immigrants born on U.S. soil.
+But hardline immigration advocates argues that the amendment was never meant to apply to the children of non-citizens and unauthorised immigrants born on US soil.
 During the 2016 presidential election, Trump pushed for the end of birthright citizenship as part of his campaign.
-At the time, he argued that the move would discourage unauthorized immigrants from coming into the United States.
-However, experts say that jobs, not the potential of birthright citizenship, are the main factor why people migrate to the U.S. without documents.
+At the time, he argued that the move would discourage unauthorised immigrants from coming into the United States.
+However, experts say that jobs, not the potential of birthright citizenship, are the main factor why people migrate to the US without documents.
 Instead, revoking birthright citizenship would balloon the nation's undocumented population, creating a new class of disenfranchised, stateless people that would face deep economic and integration challenges.

 In the interview with Axios, he argued that while people think you would need a constitutional amendment or Congress to pass legislation undoing birthright citizenship, his legal counsel told him he can repeal it via executive order.